JonathanPeterCole/First-Electron/README.md

   `npm run pack`

 * **Linting**
   Runs ESLint to lint both the client and server-side code.
+Use `:fix` to attempt to automatically apply fixes.
   `npm run lint`

-* **Linting Fix**
-  Runs ESLint with --fix to lint the code and attempt to automatically apply fixes.
-  `npm run lintFix`

 ## Linting